Roy Kinnear: Career

 He guest-starred in The Goodies' episode "Rome Antics" (1975) as the Roman Emperor, and in the BBC's Ripping Yarns episode "Escape From Stalag Luft 112B" (1977) as the fearsome German Sergeant Vogel.

 He narrated and provided voices for the stop-motion children's television show Bertha.
 He appeared in two music videos for Mike and the Mechanics ("All I Need Is a Miracle" and "Taken In") as the band's manager; in the former, he was reunited with his Help! co-star Victor Spinetti.

 He narrated Towser and Bertha, voiced Pipkin in the 1978 film Watership Down and voiced Texas Pete's henchman Bulk in SuperTed (also with Victor Spinetti, who voiced the evil Texas Pete).
 Kinnear appeared regularly on the stage.
 In later life he appeared in productions such as The Travails of Sancho Panza (playing the title role), and in The Cherry Orchard, in 1985.

 His final completed roles were in A Man for All Seasons (1988) a made-for-television film directed by and starring Charlton Heston, John Gielgud and Vanessa Redgrave, as a patient in the BBC One hospital drama Casualty, and a voice role as Mump in The Princess and the Goblin, which was released in 1991, three years after his sudden death in September 1988.
 Following his death, the Casualty episode was postponed.
 It finally aired in August 1989.
+In October 1988 Radio 4 first broadcast The T Machine, an episode of the comedy series The Fall of the Mausoleum Club in which he played the lead character, Mr Tilly.

-Personal life
+Personal life and death

-Kinnear was married to actress Carmel Cryan.
-They had three children, including actor Rory and casting director Kirsty.
-Their elder daughter, Karina, was quadriplegic and had learning difficulties; she died of coronavirus in May 2020.
+Kinnear was married to actress Carmel Cryan, and they had three children: Karina, casting director Kirsty, and actor Rory.
+Karina, who suffered from quadriplegia and profound learning disabilites, died in May 2020 from COVID-19 and was buried near her father.